skalixur/chessboard-flexbox/README.md

 # Chessboard with Flexbox

-This is a chessboard made with HTML, CSS, and JavaScript using Fl`exbox as practice.
+This is a chessboard made with HTML, CSS, and JavaScript using Flexbox as practice.